The legal costs of buying a house

 🔍 Disbursements

 Conveyancing disbursements are payments that your conveyancer makes to third parties on your behalf as part of the conveyancing process.
-Third parties include people like the Local Authority, the Land Registry and Online Search Providers.
-These are normally separated from the legal fees in quotes or invoices.
+Third parties include the local authorities, the Land Registry, and online search providers.
+These are generally separated from the legal fees in quotes or invoices.

 Below are the typical disbursements you will need to pay.